This post may contain affiliate links.

 We did self-drive in London and Wales the 10 days previous to our Jordan trip, and honestly, I regretted that too.
 Uber and public transport are enough for us now, often.

 The only time I’d choose to rent a vehicle now, would be for remote places or long distances, and in Jordan we didn’t find it necessary.

 Costs of a Family Trip to Jordan

 Jordan is not a cheap country to visit.
 For comparison a meal in Thailand or Vietnam can be $1 per person if you know where to look.
-A sit down meal here will cost more, but still not much, hotels cost a lot more, and we found tours and excursions very expensive – although I have some tips for you for lowering costs.
+A sit down meal in Jordan will cost more, but still not much.
+Hotels cost a lot more in Jordan than in Southeast Asia, and we found tours and excursions in Jordan to be very expensive – although I have some tips for you for lowering costs.

-Taxis are cheap, local buses are cheap, shared tours by minivan or bus will be cheaper than private tours and Uber is available and probably your easiest option for shorter trips.
+Taxis are cheap in Jordan, local buses are cheap, shared tours by minivan or bus will be cheaper than private tours and Uber is available and probably your easiest option for shorter trips.

 We took the private tour option, with driver, costs are below.
 We may have been ripped off, but it is what it is.
 These prices were for a family of 3.

 If you’re a family of 4 I doubt you’d fit in a private car as we took, so that’s something for you to research.

 A car from the airport to our Amman hotel cost us a huge 50JD, I think we were ripped off there.
 Our return trip to the airport in an Uber taxi was only 20 JD, which is in line with the correct fare.

 If you look at prices for tours in Jordan on Viator or Get Your Guide, (both open in a new tab, on the Jordan tours page), prices are very, very high.
 This is why we were happy to pay what we did for these tours.